-As another Lenten journey of conversion begins with Ash Wednesday on February 26, and ends with the Mass of the Lord’s Supper on Holy Thursday, April 9, Holy Mother Church calls all Catholics to a deeper spirit of penance, fasting, almsgiving and prayer, “which express conversion in relation to oneself, to God, and to others” (Catechism of the Catholic Church # 1434 & 1969).
+As another Lenten journey of conversion begins on Ash Wednesday, February 22, 2023 and ends with the Mass of the Lord’s Supper on Holy Thursday, April 6, 2023, the Catholic Church calls all Catholics to a deeper spirit of penance, fasting, almsgiving and prayer, “which express conversion in relation to oneself, to God, and to others” (Catechism of the Catholic Church, nos.
+1434 and 1969).

-In order to foster a greater spirit of penance, of reparation for sin, to encourage self-denial, and so guide us more closely in the footsteps of Christ, Holy Mother Church reminds us of the following obligations of fast and abstinence during Lent and also admonishes us all to deeper prayer and worship.
+To foster a greater spirit of penance, reparation for sin, to encourage self-denial, which guide us more closely in the footsteps of Christ, the Church reminds us of the following obligations of fast and abstinence during Lent and also admonishes us all to deeper prayer and worship.

-- Abstinence: all persons who have already celebrated their 14th birthday are bound to abstain from meat on Ash Wednesday, all Fridays of Lent and Good Friday.
+All who have celebrated their 14th birthday are bound to abstain from meat on Ash Wednesday, all Fridays of Lent and Good Friday.

-- Fasting: everyone, from the celebration of their 18th birthday to their 59th birthday, is bound to fast on Ash Wednesday and Good Friday.
-Fasting is generally understood to mean eating only one full meal each day.
+Everyone, from the celebration of their 18th birthday to their 59th birthday, is bound to fast on Ash Wednesday and Good Friday.
+Fasting means eating only one full meal each day.
 Two other partial meals, sufficient to maintain strength, may be taken; but together they should not equal another full meal.
 Eating between meals is not permitted, but liquids are allowed.

 Voluntary fasting on other weekdays of Lent is highly recommended.
-But please note: when health or ability to work would be seriously affected, neither the law of fasting nor the law of abstinence obliges.
+When health or ability to work would be seriously affected, neither the law of fasting nor the law of abstinence obliges.
 These are minimal penitential practices and should not be lightly excused.
 If in doubt, please consult your parish priest.

-- Almsgiving: The act of giving to the poor, in the most ancient tradition of the Church, is an expression of penance, a witness of fraternal charity, and an expression of Lenten conversion.
-Therefore, all Catholics are encouraged to support generously the charitable works of the whole Church: through regular stewardship to their parish, support of charities, and their generous response to the diocesan Catholic Stewardship Appeal.
+The act of giving to the poor, in the most ancient tradition of the Church, is an expression of penance, a witness of fraternal charity, and an expression of Lenten conversion.
+Catholics are encouraged to support generously the charitable works of the whole Church: through regular stewardship to their parish and support of charities.

-- Prayer: In order to deepen one’s love for Christ, Catholics are urged all the more to participate in the Sacramental life of the Church during Lent by attending daily Mass and frequenting the Sacrament of Penance and Reconciliation.
+To deepen one’s love for Christ, Catholics are urged to participate in the sacramental life of the Church during Lent by attending daily Mass and frequenting the sacrament of Reconciliation.

-Any persons who were baptized Catholic but never catechized and who now wish to receive the Sacrament of Confirmation may be confirmed by a priest only if written delegation is given to the priest by the Diocesan Bishop.
-The Bishop encourages you to celebrate their Confirmation at a different time from the Easter Vigil (see National Statutes for Catechumenate, no. 26), but he leaves it to your pastoral judgment.
-The priest is asked to contact Bishop McKnight in writing well in advance of the Easter Vigil outlining the candidate’s full name; the date and church of Baptism and explain the reason for this request.
+Any persons who were baptized Catholic but never catechized and now wish to receive the sacrament of Confirmation, may be confirmed by a priest at the Easter Vigil (or any other time) only if written delegation is given to the priest by the diocesan bishop.
+The priest is asked to contact Bishop McKnight in writing well in advance of the Easter Vigil, providing the candidate’s full name; the date and church of baptism, and an explanation of the reason for this request.
 Bishop McKnight will gladly consider each pastoral request on an individual basis.

-Lent is also a privileged time for celebrating the Sacrament of Reconciliation, including its communal celebration.
-At communal celebrations of Reconciliation, however, general absolution is not permitted by the Law of the Church.
+Lent is also a privileged time for celebrating the sacrament of Reconciliation, including its communal celebration.
+Church law does not permit general absolution at communal celebrations of Reconciliation.

-Regarding the Sacrament Of Penance For Baptized Adults Seeking Full Communion With The Church, any previously baptized adult to be received into the full communion of the Catholic Church should appropriately celebrate the Sacrament of Reconciliation before the Easter Vigil.
+Regarding the sacrament of Reconciliation for baptized adults seeking full communion with the church, any previously baptized adult to be received into the full communion of the Catholic Church should appropriately celebrate the sacrament of Reconciliation before the Easter Vigil.

 Wedding Masses may not be celebrated during the Easter Triduum, on the Sundays of Lent, Ash Wednesday, or during Holy Week.
-Marriages that do take place at other times during the Time of Lent should be according to the proper liturgical norms and provisions, mindful of the penitential spirit of the season.
-Please note that according to the instructions given in the Third Edition of the Roman Missal, the Gloria is to be sung, or at the very least, recited at all Wedding Masses, including those celebrated during the Time of Lent.
+Marriages that do take place at other times during the season of Lent should be according to the proper liturgical norms and provisions, mindful of the penitential spirit of the season.
+According to the instructions given in the Third Edition of the Roman Missal, the Gloria is to be sung, or at the very least, recited, at all wedding Masses, including those celebrated during Lent.

 Neither the Stations of the Cross nor stained glass windows are ever veiled.
 The veils are usually made of lightweight purple cloth without any decoration.

-Holy Thursday Adoration: The Roman Missal for Holy Thursday states: “The faithful are invited to continue adoration before the Blessed Sacrament for a suitable length of time during the night, according to local circumstances, but after midnight the adoration should take place without solemnity.”
+The missal for Holy Thursday states: “The faithful are invited to continue adoration before the Blessed Sacrament for a suitable length of time during the night, according to local circumstances, but after midnight the adoration should take place without solemnity.”

 Thus, adoration may continue during the night but not “solemn adoration.”
 This interpretation is confirmed by other documents such as the Directory of Popular Piety and a circular letter on the celebration of the Easter solemnities published by the Holy See in 1988.
 No. 56 of this letter states: “Where appropriate, this prolonged Eucharistic adoration may be accompanied by the reading of some part of the gospel of Saint John (ch.
 13-17).
 From midnight onward, however, the adoration should be made without external solemnity, for the day of the Lord’s passion has begun.”